souriya777/spotify-mobile-svelte/README.md

 ## bonus

+- fix(spotify-connect): only a single instance in devices...
 - TODO do I use refresh_token ?
 - 🚀 EXTRA : tag liked songs
 - 🚀 EXTRA : shuffle from all playlist